bvbmedia/multishop/Documentation/Administrator/Index.rst

 Define the web shop page as Multishop core shop
 """""""""""""""""""""""""""""""""""""""""""""""
 Since Multishop 3 you also have to define this page as a Multishop core shop page.
-You can do this by editing the page and select Multishop: core shop in the ”contains plugin” form field.
+You can do this by editing the page and select Multishop: core shop in the "contains plugin" form field.

 Creating the content element on the web shop page
 """""""""""""""""""""""""""""""""""""""""""""""""
 Now that the page is created it's time to add a content element on the middle column that will display the shop.
-This is called the “Core Shop” content element.
+This is called the "Core Shop" content element.

-- At the left panel press “Page”
+- At the left panel press "Page"
-- Click on the page “Shop”
+- Click on the page "Shop"
 - In the middle column press the icon to create a new content element
-- Click the tab “Plugins”
+- Click the tab "Plugins"
-- Choose “Multishop”
+- Choose "Multishop"
-- Press the tab “Multishop”
+- Press the tab "Multishop"

 Now you see the Multishop Flexform.
-On default the form activated the first tab which is “Module”.
+On default the form activated the first tab which is "Module".
 This section tells which type of content element you want to add.

-- In “Choose section” select “Core Shop”.
+- In "Choose section" select "Core Shop".
 - Click the save with X icon to add the content element and go back to the previous screen.

 Now it is time to configure the constants inside the TYPO3 root template.